 - Pastoral Support Plan (PSP)

 - Safety plan

 - Daily behaviour record

-A fixed term exclusion will be considered following any further 'red' incidents.
+- A suspension will be always considered following three 'red' incidents within five days.

-A permanent exclusion will be considered in the most serious of circumstances
+- A permanent exclusion will be considered in the most serious of circumstances

 Referral to SENDCO for initiation of behaviour ladder process.